David Clarkson (Scottish footballer): Bristol City

 On 29 June 2009, Clarkson joined Bristol City and signed a three-year contract for an undisclosed fee, reportedly £800,000.
 Clarkson scored on his debut for Bristol City, in a 2–2 draw at Preston North End.
 On 6 February 2010, he scored an equaliser for Bristol City against Coventry City, the match finished 1–1.
 He scored his third goal for City at home to Leicester City.

 On 21 August 2010, Clarkson scored his first goal in the 2010–11 season in a 3–3 draw with Barnsley.
 He netted his second of the season in a 2–0 win over Scunthorpe United at Glanford Park, the goal in the 90th minute.

 On 1 May 2012, Clarkson was released by Bristol City.

 Brentford (loan)

 Clarkson completed a one-month loan move to Brentford on 15 September 2011 and made his debut in the away win at Oldham Athletic on 24 September.
 He scored his first goal for the club away to Carlisle United on 8 October 2011, in a 2–2 draw.
-Clarkson gave Brentford the lead within the first 10 minutes, but on 63 minutes, he scored an own goal when he stuck a leg out from a cross and unfortunately put the ball into his own net to give Carlisle a 2–1 lead.
+Clarkson gave Brentford the lead within the first 10 minutes, but on 63 minutes, he scored an own goal when he stuck a leg out from a cross and put the ball into his own net to give Carlisle a 2–1 lead.
 He made amends by assisting for Toumani Diagouraga to level the match two minutes from the end.